 \section{Methodology}

 In this work, we propose an improved model to anticipate accidents from dashcam videos based on the Graph(Graph) framework~\cite{thakur2024graph}.
-Given a video consisting of a sequence of observed frames \((X_1, X_2, \dots, X_N)\), the goal is twofold: (1) to predict whether an accident will occur, and (2) to detect it as early as possible.
+Given a sequence of observed video frames \((X_1, \dots,X_{t-1}, X_t)\), the goal is twofold: (1) to predict whether an accident will occur or not, and (2) to detect it as early as possible.
 For each frame \(X_t\), the model outputs a probability \(p_t\) indicating the likelihood of an accident occurring in the future.
-For accident-positive cases, we define the Time-to-Accident (TTA) as \(\tau = a - t\) for \(t < a\), where \(a\) is the start time of the accident and \(t\) is the earliest frame such that \(p_t > \alpha\), with \(\alpha\) being a decision threshold.
+For accident-positive cases, the Time-to-Accident (TTA) is defined as \(\tau = a - t\) for \(t < a\), where \(a\) is the start time of the accident and \(t\) is the earliest frame such that \(p_t > \alpha\), with \(\alpha\) being a decision threshold.

-The architecture of our model is illustrated in Fig.~\ref{fig1}.
+The architecture of our model is illustrated in Figure~\ref{fig1}.
 Similar to the Graph(Graph) model~\cite{thakur2024graph}, our model consists of three main modules.
-The first module is responsible for modeling the objects detected in video frames, while the second module extracts the global context of the video frames.
-The third module combines the information from the first two modules to provide the final prediction.
+Module A captures the spatio-temporal relationships between detected objects, while module B extracts the global context of the video.
+Module C combines information from the other two modules to provide the final prediction.
 In the rest of this section, we describe these modules, highlighting the changes we have made with respect to the Graph(Graph) model.